WebAssembly/component-model/design/mvp/Explainer.md

 may be `wait`ed upon when empty, in which case the caller will necessarily block until another task adds a waitable to the set that can make progress.

-If the `async` immediate is present, other tasks in the same component instance can be started (via export call) or resumed while the current task blocks.
-If `async` is not present, the current component instance will not execute any code until `wait` returns (however, *other* component instances may execute code in the interim).
+`waitable-set.wait` allows the runtime to cooperatively switch to other tasks to execute while the current task is blocked.
+If `waitable-set.wait` is called from a synchronous- or `async callback`-lifted export, no other synchronous or `async callback`-lifted tasks can start or progress in the current component instance (ensuring non-reentrance of the core wasm code).
+However, non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.

+If `cancellable` is set, `waitable-set.wait` may return `task-cancelled` (`6`) if the caller requests [cancellation] of the [current task].
+If `cancellable` is not set, `task-cancelled` is never returned.
+`task-cancelled` is returned at most once for a given task and thus must be propagated once received.

 A `subtask` event notifies the supertask that its subtask is now in the given state (the meanings of which are described by the [async explainer]).